TechmongersNL/taste-of-code-balloon-game/11. Intro to jQuery/README.md

 Other than covering some context about why we are using jQuery, this section will also cover the inclusion of jQuery in their document.

+From this point on, participants will be strongly guided to an MVP of the game.

 ### ✎ Exercise: Add jQuery library to project

 Completion of this exercise requires participants to add a script tag that